JavaCakeGames/gdx-setup-archive/README.md

 ## Why?

-I was unable to find old versions up for download, so I compiled them myself.
+I was unable to find most old versions up for download, so I compiled the ones I didn't find myself and mirrored the rest here.

 While I'd advise against using them, they may be of some benefit to those working with older projects or out of morbid curiosity for what previous versions were like.